auth0/docs/articles/applications/reference/grant-types-auth0-mapping.md

 When a **Native App** or **Single-Page App** is registered in the Dashboard, it is automatically flagged as a public application, which is indicated by setting the `token_endpoint_auth_method` flag to `none`.

-By default, public applications are allowed the following `grant_types`:
+By default, Auth0 creates public applications with the following `grant_types` enabled:

 * `implicit`
 * `authorization_code`